HGEA endorses Keith Amemiya for Honolulu mayor

 The deadline to file to run is Tuesday.

-Mayor Kirk Caldwell will be finishing his second consecutive term at the end of the year and is barred from seeking a third.
+Mayor Kirk Caldwell will finish his second consecutive term at the end of the year and is barred from seeking a third.

-Primary election day is Aug.
-8. But this year’s Hawaii elections will be the first to use an “all mail” format.
+The primary election day is Aug.
+8, but this year’s Hawaii elections will be the first to use an “all mail” format.
 All registered voters should expect to receive their ballots in the mail by July 21 or shortly thereafter.

 Under the Honolulu City Charter, elections are held in a nonpartisan manner.
-Those seeking an elected city office face off on primary election day.
-If the top vote-getter does not finish with a majority of the actual votes cast in the election, the top two finishers go head-to-head in the Nov.
+Those seeking an elected city office run off against each other on primary election day.
+If the top vote- getter does not finish with a majority of the actual votes cast in the election, the top two finishers go head-to-head in the Nov.
 3 general election.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.